A Select Statement View of Toronto

 • What is the relationship between the various branches of the government and Terranet?

 • How was Terranet created?
-How was POLRIAS created?
+How was POLARIS created?
 How was MPAC created?

-• How were things done before POLRIAS?
+• How were things done before POLARIS?
 And digitization?

-• How is the POLARIS structured from a technical perspective?
+• How is POLARIS structured from a technical perspective?

-• Who are customers?
+• Who are their customers?
 How do they use it?
 Can I use this data?

 • Realtors